QUITE THE CHARACTERS

 A FRIEND FOR LIFE

 The horses of Iceland have been the most indispensable servants since the island was first settled and have served that role faithfully through the ages.
-With no roads, vast distances and rough territory, the horses were used for anything from carrying goods, transporting the doctor and postman, bringing people to church and to their loved ones across the glacial rivers, as well as providing meat, horse hair and even milk.
+With no roads, vast distances and rough terrain, the horses were used for anything from carrying goods, transporting the doctor and postman, bringing people to church and to their loved ones across glacial rivers, as well as providing meat, horse hair and even milk.